abidlabs/abidlabs.github.io/_posts/2014-3-3-Hello-World.md

 # Methodology

+**Downloading the Dataset.** The first step is to download all of the text of the Quran.

 - First download all of the verses of the Quran (without harakaat), along with surah number and ayah number
 - Then download whether they are meccan or medinan